storj/storj/docs/productrequirementdocuments/product-requirements-document-template.md

 ## Objective

 Explain the customer problem we are solving and how it relates to our vision, goals, and initiatives.
 This will establish the high-level purpose of what we want to accomplish and for whom.
-This also keeps the broader team focused on building features that delight our customers — resulting in us delivering a MLP
+This also keeps the broader team focused on building features that delight our customers.

 - list what we want to do
 - why we want to do it